MiczFlor/Math2SVG-Bash/README.md

 [How to crop the resulting PDF to the size of the formula][3] was taken from [Martin Scharrer](http://tex.stackexchange.com/users/2975/martin-scharrer)'s input in this discussion.

+## How to use this script

+Make sure you have the right to execute the file 'Math2SVG.sh'.
+If not, add the right with `chmod +x Math2SVG.sh`

+Run in your command line: `./Math2SVG.sh`

 [1]: https://en.wikibooks.org/wiki/LaTeX/Mathematics
 [2]: http://tex.stackexchange.com/questions/71028/displaystyle-dfrac-dcases
 [3]: http://tex.stackexchange.com/questions/13981/crop-equations-with-preview-package